Overview

 In the original proof by Thomas Royen, the inequality is extended to the distributions such that the Laplace transform is infinitely divisible.

 • If the convex sets are not quite symmetric (say up to some local perturbations), does the inequality still hold for Gaussian measure?
-Such question is raised naturally, some existing works (Cordero-Erausquin, 2002) (Lim & Luo, 2012) might be a starting point.
+Such question is raised naturally, some existing works on GCI for asymmetric sets (Cordero-Erausquin, 2002) (Lim & Luo, 2012) might be a starting point.